 “In addition, the Ma family owns 20 hypermarkets in China which could be explored by Risda’’s entrepreneurs to market their halal products,” he told a press conference after launching the Selangor-level Risda Entrepreneurs Carnival in Shah Alam on Tuesday.

 He said priority would be given to market food products by Risda’s entrepreneurs with the Produk Ummah logo, besides products with the halal logo from the Department of Islamic Development Malaysia.

 The Produk Ummah logo was developed by Risda with the cooperation of the Ministry of Domestic Trade, Cooperatives, and Consumerism, he said.

 He also said besides products manufactured by Risda’s entrepreneurs, food products by entrepreneurs under the Ministry of Rural and Regional Development would also be marketed to China.

-“At the meeting, Risda will also discuss the Islamic tourism programme in an effort to make Malaysia as an Islamic tourism hub for Chinese tourists who want to make Malaysia as a transit to Jeddah (Saudi Arabia),” he said. – Bernama
+“At the meeting, Risda will also discuss the Islamic tourism program to make Malaysia an Islamic tourism hub for Chinese tourists who want to make Malaysia as a transit to Jeddah (Saudi Arabia),” he said. – Bernama

 Originally published on www.thestar.com.my